sugedavid/Sendy_Case_Study/README.md

 # sendy_case_study

-A Flutter project.
+Sendy Flutter project.

 ## Getting Started

 This project can be run on Android, iOS and Web platforms.

-To run it simply create a launch.json file and copy the sample below:
+To run it simply create a launch.json file and copy the code snippet below:

 ```
 {